googleate/Supercar2/exampleSite/content/blog/fiat-abarth-cabrio.md

 type = "post"

 +++
-The Abarth 595C Turismo 1.4 16v T-JET 121 kW (165 HP) Robotic Sequential Shift (2018) has a 1368cc gasoline engine with 4 cylinders located in line.
+The Abarth 595C Turismo 1.4 16v (165 HP) has a 1368cc gasoline engine with 4 cylinders located in line.

 Reaches a maximum power of 165CV at 5500rpm and maximum torque of 230Nm at 3000rpm.
 It is therefore a mechanical with a specific power of 165CV, with indirect injection nutrition.